fyngyrz/pyex/README.md

 Basically that's it.
 Typing `pyex.py` by itself will generate help text.

+## Syntax coloring / highlighting

+I often edit Python \(and now, pyex\) in Midnight Commander's `cooledit` editor.
+I've created a \(very\) slightly modifed syntax highlighting file for `.pyex` files \(`pyex.syntax`\) for this editor by taking the Python syntax file and adding the `extend` keyword.
+If you are going to use `pyex`, I think you'll find it useful to implement a syntax file for year editor as well, and most likely, you can do what I did -- grab the Python syntax, modify it, assign it to `pyex`, and done.

 ## Example Use

 | Console input | Result |